by Paul Smith (@paulsmith)

 frequency of which is configurable by the user).

-Redis now enters the main event loop by calling aeMain()
+Redis now enters the main event loop by calling aeMain(),

-(remember, this member contains a
+with the argument server.el (remember, this member contains a

-).
+pointer to an aeEventLoop).
 If there are any time (i.e., server

 cron) or file events to process each time through the loop, their respective

-handler functions will be called. aeProcessEvents()
+handler functions will be called. aeProcessEvents() encapsulates

 this logic — time events are handled by custom logic, whereas file

-events are handled by the underlying epoll
+events are handled by the underlying epoll or

-I/O event notification system.
+kqueue or select I/O event notification system.

 Because of Redis’s need to respond to time events as well as file or

-I/O events, it implements a custom event/polling loop, aeMain()
+I/O events, it implements a custom event/polling loop, aeMain().

 By checking to see if any time events need processing, and utilizing file